Andrew Clapham

 Andrew Clapham (born in Tunbridge Wells) is a British international lawyer specializing in human rights, international courts and tribunals and international humanitarian law.
 He has served in various advisory capacities at the United Nations.

-Background
+Background and personal life

 Clapham is currently professor of public international law at the Graduate Institute of International and Development Studies, in Geneva, Switzerland.
 After undergraduate studies at the University of Cambridge, he wrote his Ph.D. at the European University Institute in Florence under the guidance of Antonio Cassese.
 He is an associate member of the Matrix Chambers.